As every parent knows, safety and comfort are paramount for your child.

 In summary, the Viaggio has been exquisitely designed right down to the smallest detail and is a product easy to recommend for protecting the one dearest to your heart – if money was no object that is… The fact that it’s built like a tank, and is subsequently on the heavier side, is one of the only negatives I can find, besides the high price tag.

 This model comes in a choice of three tasteful color schemes, which is a nice touch.
-Evenflo has been in the baby products business for over a century and have used their expertise to cram more features into a lightweight package than one might imagine possible.
+Evenflo has been in the baby products business for over a century and has used its expertise to cram more features into a lightweight package than one might imagine possible.

 The canopy is one of the best I’ve seen as it provides full cover from the elements, a feature, which can easily be overlooked on overcast days.
 Another nifty element is the buckle pockets in which you can tuck the knuckle tongues away.

-Although cute, comfortable and practical, there are few areas where the Mico AP lets itself down – The fabric, although nice, isn’t very breathable which will lead to a sweaty and possibly uncomfortable baby.
+Although cute, comfortable, and practical, there are a few areas where the Mico AP lets itself down – The fabric, although nice, isn’t very breathable which will lead to a sweaty and possibly uncomfortable baby.